 Walk Score, Transit Score, Bike Score

-This trio of ratings from the Walk Score tool, is a rapid evaluation of site accessibility, on term of understanding how good the site is in terms of walking, transit and biking on a scale of 0-100.
-This values would be relevant for projects pursing certifications, or other zoning applications which require accessibility narratives.
+This trio of ratings from the Walk Score tool, is a rapid evaluation of site accessibility, in term of understanding how good the site is in terms of walking, transit, and biking on a scale of 0-100.
+These values would be relevant for projects pursuing certifications, or other zoning applications that require accessibility narratives.
 For more, check out the full article on this feature here.

 Building Type is a template used to differentiate the components of your building into their proposed energy & programmatic categories.
-Projects with single use-type (below, left) will have only one building types, but mixed-use projects (below, right) can have up to 3 building templates.
-All energy results on this page of the report are expressed as an EUI in unit's kBTU/ft2/yr (imperial) or kWh/m2/yr (metric).
-For consistency and clarity the report will use "EUI" or the term "Energy" for unit shorthand, rather than always writing out the full unit expression.
-A mixed-use project will generate multiple energy results, so the cove.tool report will highlight not only the EUI of each component, but the Overall Energy for the whole building
+Projects with single use-type (below, left) will have only one building type, but mixed-use projects (below, right) can have up to 3 building templates.
+All energy results on this page of the report are expressed as a EUI in unit's kBTU/ft2/yr (imperial) or kWh/m2/yr (metric).
+For consistency and clarity, the report will use "EUI" or the term "Energy" for unit shorthand, rather than always writing out the full unit expression.
+A mixed-use project will generate multiple energy results, so the cove.tool report will highlight not only the EUI of each component but the Overall Energy for the whole building

 PAGE 3 - BENCHMARKS